Get

 • Dogs that have a lot of skin folds are prone to smelling.
 When the folds get wet, they can stay moist and this damp environment is ideal for bacteria to flourish, causing a smell.
 If you have a dog with a lot of skin folds, ensure the folds are kept dry and clean to help prevent this, and if the smell persists, you may need to see a veterinarian to help combat any possible infection.

 • Infections, in general, smell.
-Common sites to become infected and cause a nasty aroma include the gastrointestinal tract, leading to conditions like Irritable Bowel Syndrome and Inflammatory Bowel Disease.
+Common sites that become infected and cause a nasty aroma include the gastrointestinal tract, leading to conditions like inflammatory bowel disease.
 Ears can also become infected, which is especially common in dogs with long, floppy ears.
 The dog is unable to properly clean inside the ear so any injuries, infections, or infestations, can lead to infection.

 • The smell could be coming from your dog’s mouth rather than their body.
 Halitosis is the technical name for bad breath, and other causes of a strong, unpleasant odor from the mouth include dental diseases, plaque buildup, and tartar.
-Check your dog’s teeth and ensure that you brush them at least three times a week and ideally every day.
+Check your dog’s mouth and ensure that you brush their teeth at least three times a week and ideally every day.

 When to Use Dog Deodorant